 For more information, see Cache Behavior Settings in the topic Values that You Specify When You Create or Update a Web Distribution.

 You can choose the HTTP status code CloudFront returns along with a custom error page for a given HTTP status code.
 For example, if your origin returns a 500 status code to CloudFront, you might want CloudFront to return a custom error page and a 200 status code (OK) to the viewer.
-There are a variety of reasons that you might want CloudFront to return a status code different from the one that your origin returned:
+There are a variety of reasons that you might want CloudFront to return a status code to the viewer that is different from the one that your origin returned to CloudFront:

 Some Internet devices (some firewalls and corporate proxies, for example) intercept HTTP 4xx and 5xx and prevent the response from being